The Fulfillment of the Promises of God

 [Personally, I want to see "proof texts" supported from the Bible directly in the text, not some document which maybe lists the appropriate scriptures–and then again, may not!
-Either is a possibility if you don’t open the reference to check it.]
+Either is a possibility if you, as the reader, don’t open the reference to check it.]

 Quite often I was stunned to find that the referenced WCF and WLC sections did not support the point for which they were being cited!
 (In other words, they were used out-of-context!
 See my Appendix: The Problems in the WCF. for details.)

 [One of my pet peeves regarding theology-related articles/blogs/etc., is the use of the short-form Scripture references rather than the copying of the entire Scripture verse(s) within the body of the document.
 The mere presence of the citations tends to lend undeserved credibility to the author, such as: "What author X says must be true – Look at the number of Bible references!"
 If the reader takes the time to read the cited verses (which I tend to think is the minority of the times), he/she can be very surprised to learn that the cited texts do not support the point.

 Perhaps unsurprisingly the same problem exists with citation to the WCF and the WLC.
 Some of them support, more or less, the point being made; some of them were embarrassing misses.
 What I found was that a surprising majority of the Bible references buried within the referenced WCF or WC Article.Section themselves did not support the use for which Dr. Belcher cited them.
 This important fact would be missed by anyone not checking the WCF or WLC references directly against the Scripture.